 Students involved in these projects are trained in a variety of rich and dynamic coding systems, such as the Angels in the Nursery coding system, expressed emotion coding systems from the Five-Minute Speech Sample, maternal sensitivity and infant attachment from parent-child interactions including the Strange Situation Procedure, and various other narrative and observational methodological approaches in the PROTECT Lab.

-We place dual importance on gaining parents’ first-hand reports of stressors, struggles and supports while also capturing their open-ended yet targeted accounts of relationships, experiences and memories that are less susceptible to reporter-based, context-specific, or social desirability biases.
-For instance, we assess complicated constructs (e.g., childhood maltreatment, relational support, pregnancy wantedness, co-parenting and romantic relationship dynamics) through independent but convergent measurements from self-report questionnaires, audio-recorded narratives, observational methods, and coder ratings that employ validated scoring systems.
+We place dual importance on gaining parents’ first-hand reports of stressors, struggles, and supports while also capturing their open-ended yet targeted accounts of relationships, experiences and memories that are less susceptible to reporter-based, context-specific, or social desirability biases.
+For instance, we assess complicated constructs (e.g., childhood maltreatment, relational support, pregnancy wantedness, co-parenting and romantic relationship dynamics, perceptions of neighborhood safety) through independent but convergent measurements from self-report questionnaires, audio-recorded narratives, observational methods, and coder ratings that employ validated scoring systems.

 A main goal of this work is to inform translational efforts for research tools to become useful in clinical settings, such as perinatal health services with pregnant women and fathers-to-be, and in low-income, underserved families.